amirrezaes/Wallpaper-Manager/README.md

 currently only weather and time optiones supported which will change wallpaper based on wather condition and day part (proxies and vpns might give wrong results).

+make sure you have geocoder library installed:

+    pip install geocoder

 **only has been tested on Windows10 and Ubuntu 20, mac command have been integrated but not tested**

 **Todo:**